gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 #### Scrabble

 To demonstrate a workflow, let's work through a toy example of generating diagrams for a *Scrabble* explainer.
-The objective of this document is to help the reader understand what *Scrabble* *is* and touch on the core mechanics.
+The objective of the explainer would be to help the reader understand what *Scrabble* *is* and touch on the core mechanics.

 Take a look at the [official rules](https://www.hasbro.com/common/instruct/Scrabble_(2003).pdf).
 While a document like this is a comprehensive ruleset, it's too dense to act as a skimmable summary of the game.